Sleep Country Canada

-Sleep Country Canada Holdings Inc. is a Canadian mattress retailer and with over 250 stores operating in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island and Nova Scotia.
+Sleep Country Canada Holdings Inc. is a Canadian mattress retailer and #1 specialty retailer of Canada with over 250 stores operating in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island and Nova Scotia.
 In 2006, the company was ranked one of the top 50 companies to work for in Canada by the Globe and Mail.
-It is best known for its radio jingle, "Why buy a mattress anywhere else?
-Ding!"

-Sleep Country USA (now called Mattress Firm), an unaffiliated company, uses the same jingle.
+It is best known for its radio jingle, "Why buy a mattress anywhere else?"
+Sleep Country USA (now called Mattress Firm), an unaffiliated company, used the same jingle.